-- Core and Supplementary Capital (Tier 1 and 2); - On-balance sheet items: - Off-balance sheet items (non-derivative instruments); - Off-balance sheet items (derivatives); and, - Final calculation of capital adequacy.
+- Capital Composition: Core and Supplementary Capital (Tier 1 and 2);

+- On-balance sheet items; and,

+- Final calculation of capital adequacy.

 Data should only be entered in the white cells; all other cells contain formulas and are protected.

 The following list of categories provides a guide to users by (1) item number (2) description of the information (as it appears on the form), and (3) additional guidance on reporting.
 Categories that do not require direct input are shaded.